roshanx911/roshanx911.github.io/_posts/2020-08-09-bootstrap-contact-form-php-and-mysql.markdown

 date: 2020-08-09 10:20:00 -0700
 categories: blog
 ---
-Below code examine on how to integrate a popup contact form using Bootstrap and how to insert data into a database using PHP & MySQL.
+Below code examine on how to integrate a popup/modal contact form using Bootstrap and how to insert data into a database using PHP & MySQL.
 Basic bootstrap integrated html page code cast as below:

 {% highlight html %}